hsiaotingluv/VidTranscript/README.md

 ## 📞 Contact

-For questions or suggestions, please submit an Issue or contact Wendy.
+For questions or suggestions, please submit an Issue or contact Hsiao Ting.

 ## ⭐ Star History